uri-tech/nimble-opti-adapter/example/README.md

-## Install and Test NimbleOpticAdapter Operator Locally Using Minikube
+## Install and Test nimble-opti-adapter Operator Locally Using Minikube

 ### Prerequisites